STRICTA - STandards for Reporting Interventions in Clinical Trials of Acupuncture

 The publication of the revised STRICTA guidelines in 2010 makes the previous version, first published 2001 and 2002, out-dated.
 Users of STRICTA should use the 2010 version when reporting clinical trials or interpreting published reports.

-A recent review of STRICTA provides some evdience that STRICTA is associated with an improvement in the quality of reporting.(Svenkerud & MacPherson 2018)
+A recent review of STRICTA provides some evdience that STRICTA can be credited in part with an improvement in the quality of reporting.(Svenkerud & MacPherson 2018)

 More details on the STRICTA website: www.stricta.info

 MacPherson H, Altman DG, Hammerschlag R, Youping L, Taixiang W, White A, Moher D. Revised STandards for Reporting Interventions in Clinical Trials of Acupuncture (STRICTA): Extending the CONSORT Statement.
 PLoS Med 2010; 7(6) [Full text]

 MacPherson H, Altman DG.
 Improving the quality of reporting acupuncture interventions: describing the collaboration between STRICTA, CONSORT and the Chinese Cochrane Centre.
 Journal of Evidence-Based Medicine.